Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Positive Offset

 Positive offset occurs when the mounting surface of the wheel is positioned closer to the outside of the wheel.
-This type of offset is more common in modern vehicles and is often associated with better handling and stability on the road.
+This type of offset is more common in modern vehicles and is often associated with better and stability on the road.
 With positive offset, the wheel sits more inward towards the vehicle, creating a tucked-in look.

 One of the benefits of positive offset is that it allows for larger brake calipers to fit behind the wheel, which can improve braking performance.
 Additionally, positive offset can provide a smoother ride and reduce the risk of rubbing against the fenders or suspension components.